Teacher in Charge: Mrs S. Curtis.

-In this course students will develop their keen interest in the media as an industry and its cause and effect relationship with its audience.
+In this course students will develop their interest in the media as an industry and its cause and effect relationship with its audience.
 We will focus on exploring the way a media text can be read in different ways dependent upon the audience's own experience of the world around them.
-Within this course we will look at how aspects of a director's style influence the reading of a text, aspects of genre and how the controls of a media industry reflect the products on the market.
-A large portion of this course is dedicated to practical film making where students are challenged to plan, design, and produce an 8 minute short film which requires a significant time commitment in Term 1.
+Within this course we will look at representation within the context of Aotearoa, aspects of genre and how to communicate ideas in different styles.
+A large portion of this course is dedicated to practical film making where students are challenged to plan, design, and produce a short film which requires a significant time commitment in Term 2.

 Actor, Advertising Specialist, Copywriter, Sales and Marketing Manager, Art Director (Film, Television or Stage), Artistic Director, Film and Video Editor, Sound Technician, Entertainer, Film/Television Camera Operator, Journalist, Communications Professional, Editor, Make-up Artist, Director (Film, Television, Radio or Stage), Radio Presenter, Media Producer, Production Assistant (Film, Television, Radio or Stage), Television Presenter, Marketing Specialist